g2glab/x2neo/README.md

-# X2: A Universal Graph Adapter
+# X2: A Universal Graph-DB Adapter

 We collected useful queries for graph visualization and provided them as REST API.
 X2 saves your time from annoying queries for graph database.